niconicoo0w0/MachineProject128/README.md

 <h3> Descrption </h3>

-This repository contains all of the projects for CS128 and CS128 Honor, a course that teaches the fundamentals of machine learning using C++ and Rust.
+This repository contains all of the projects for CS128, a course that teaches the fundamentals of machine learning using C++.

 <h3> Prerequisites </h3>

   - Basic understanding of programming concepts

-  - Knowledge of C++ or Rust programming language
+  - Knowledge of C++ programming language

-<h3> Project Requirements </h3>

-  - All projects must be written in either C++ or Rust

-  - Code must be well-documented and commented

-  - Projects must be submitted through the course website.

 <h3> Project List </h3>

   - Branched Linked List